2000 South India cyclone

-2000 South Indian Cyclone (IMD designation: BOB 05 JTWC designation: 05B) was the strongest, most intense tropical cyclone of the fairly-quiet 2000 North Indian Ocean cyclone season.
+The 2000 South Indian Cyclone (IMD designation: BOB 05 JTWC designation: 05B) was the strongest, most intense tropical cyclone of the fairly-quiet 2000 North Indian Ocean cyclone season.
 The fifth cyclone, and the fourth named storm, Extremely Severe Cyclonic Storm BOB 05 started as an upper-level low over the Andaman Sea on November 24.
 On early November 26, the group of thunderstorms was classified as a depression by the IMD.
 The system slowly began to organize, and late on November 26 the JTWC named it as Tropical Cyclone 03B.
 By November 28, a 20 km (12 mi)-wide eye was developing, prompting the JTWC to upgrade the storm to the equivalent of a minimal hurricane with winds of 120 km/h.
 By comparison, the IMD estimated peak winds of 190 km/h.
 Wind shear in the region prevented further strengthening, and the storm weakened slightly before making landfall on November 29 in eastern India near Cuddalore.
 A station there recorded a pressure of 983 mbar.

 The storm rapidly weakened over land, and degenerated into a remnant low on November 30.
 The remnants emerged into the eastern Arabian Sea on December 1, by which time most thunderstorms had dissipated over the deteriorating center.
 Two days later, the JTWC reissued advisories, based on an increase in outflow and convective organization.
 This was short-lived, as the thunderstorms soon dwindled, and the JTWC ceased issuing advisories on December 5.
 The remnants continued westward without development toward eastern Somalia.

 As many as 12 people died from the storm.
 The storm caused ₹700 million rupees (US$15 million) in damages.